Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Results across models

-In this section, we report and discuss the main results across all models and experimental conditions in COOCO.
-We subsequently turn (Sections~\ref{res_out_vs_scene} and \ref{exp_attention}) to an in-depth exploration of LLaVA-OneVision, which is one of the best-performing models.
+In this section, we report and discuss the main results across all models and experimental conditions in COOCo.

-\paragraph{Models are sensitive to scene semantics when referring to targets.} Figure~\ref{fig:refclipscore_sing_models} presents the RefCLIPScore results for each model at noise level 0 across all relatedness conditions.
-Models achieve the highest scores in the {\em original} and {\em same target} conditions, indicating better alignment with the reference when the target object is preserved or replaced by one from the same category.
+\paragraph{Models are sensitive to scene semantics when referring to targets.} Figure~\ref{fig:refclipscore_sing_models} reports RefCLIPScore results for each model at noise level 0 across all relatedness conditions.
+Models obtain the highest scores in the {\em original} and {\em same target} conditions, indicating stronger alignment with the reference when the target object is preserved or replaced by an object from the same category.
 Interestingly, performance is higher in the same target condition than in the original.
-In contrast, performance declines in conditions where the target object differs from the original ({\em high}, {\em medium}, and {\em low} relatedness).
-Among these, models perform best in the high relatedness condition, with scores dropping as relatedness decreases.
-For models depicted in warm colours (the first four), the low relatedness condition yields performance that is similar to, or slightly higher than, the medium condition.
-Conversely, models in cool colours (XGen-MM-Phi3 and Kosmos-2) show a clear and consistent decline in performance with decreasing relatedness.
+A possible reason for this is that inpainting introduces subtle artefacts that make it easier for target objects to be picked out.
+Performance decreases when the target object differs from the original ({\em high}, {\em medium}, and {\em low} relatedness).
+Within these conditions, models perform best under high relatedness, with scores progressively declining as relatedness decreases.
+Importantly, the observed effects of object–scene relatedness are also supported by results on VISIONS, where no inpainting is applied (see \S~\ref{sec:llava}).

+For models depicted in warm colours (the first four in Figure~\ref{fig:refclipscore_sing_models}), the low relatedness condition yields performance that is similar to, or slightly higher than, the medium condition.
+Conversely, models in cool colours (XGen-MM-Phi3 and Kosmos-2) show a more consistent decline in performance with decreasing relatedness.